Keina Suda: 2017–2019: Transition to Keina Suda and major debut

-In October 2017, he announced he would start activities as a singer and songwriter under the name of "Keina Suda".
-In January 2018 he released his first album under the name Keina Suda, titled Quote.
-In March of the same year, he performed live for the first time at Shibuya WWW.
+In October 2017, he announced he would start activities as a singer and songwriter under the name of "Keina Suda", a name closely resembling his real name.
+On January 31, 2018, he released his first album under the name Keina Suda, titled Quote.
+In March of the same year, he performed his first solo live concert at Shibuya WWW.

-In January 2019, he released a new EP under the title Teeter through unBORDE.
+On January 16, 2019, he released his first EP under the title Teeter through unBORDE (a label under Warner Music Japan), marking his major debut.

-On 29 August 2019, his EP Porte was released.
-His song "Moil" was used as the theme in the Ni no Kuni movie, and his song "Veil" was used as the ending theme in the anime adaptation of Fire Force.
+On August 21, 2019, his second EP Porte was released.
+The EP featured "Moil", used as the theme song for the Ni no Kuni movie, and "veil", used as the ending theme for the anime adaptation of Fire Force.
+The release of Porte also coincided with his entire discography becoming available on subscription streaming services.